Global maritime hub

 Leading International Maritime Centre

-Given Singapore’s strategic location along shipping routes, as well as its diverse ecosystem of maritime services such as ship management, finance, insurance, broking, legal and arbitration, surveying, and marinetech, Singapore is well placed as a gateway for maritime companies to do business in the Asia-Pacific region.
+Given Singapore’s strategic location along major shipping routes, as well as its diverse ecosystem of maritime services such as ship management, finance, insurance, broking, legal and arbitration, surveying, and marinetech, Singapore is well placed as a gateway for maritime companies to do business in the Asia-Pacific region.

 More than 200 international shipping groups and a varied range of maritime service providers have their offices in Singapore.
 The Singapore Registry of Ships (SRS) also continues to rank amongst the largest ship registries globally.